firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ## Service class

-This is subjecting by I think 10 is too much.
+To me 10 is simply too much.
 We can break it down in two parts like this:

 ```ruby
 class User